bbauska/JS-intermediate/README.md

 -   **Error handling with Async/Await:**

-    -   Use try\...catch blocks to handle errors.
+    -   Use try&hellip;catch blocks to handle errors.

 **6. Practical Use Cases**